border-l/simkey/README.md

 You can press, hold, and release keys, as well as move the cursor and scroll, while controlling the timing and parallelization, in a very concise syntax.

+What we will go over is in the first page of the documentation [available on our website](https://simkey.wiki).

 ## Basic Syntax

 Simkey aims to strike a balance between conciseness and capability.
 The most fundamental part to understand, are `key expressions` and `delays`.  **Note: unlike most other languages, every form of whitespace is treated the same as a new line.**